 Ed Atkins, Production still, 2021

 Fourth Floor Visit Us

 The New Museum is proud to present “Ed Atkins: Get Life/Love’s Work,” which will be on view from June 30 to October 3, 2021.
 A new commission by British artist Ed Atkins (b.
-1982, Oxford, United Kingdom), “Get Life/Love’s Work” will be the inaugural exhibition in a partnership between the Museum and Nokia Bell Labs to develop a series of residencies and commissions aimed at fostering meaningful exchange between the fields of art and technology.
+1982, Oxford, United Kingdom), “Get Life/Love’s Work” will be the culminating exhibition in series of collaborations between the Museum and Nokia Bell Labs designed to develop meaningful exchange between the fields of art and technology.

 Over the past decade, Atkins has created a complex body of work that considers the relationship between the corporeal and the digital, the ordinary and the uncanny, through high-definition computer-generated (CG) animations, theatrical environments, elliptical writings, and syncopated sound montages.
 With these filmic and text-based artworks, Atkins tracks forms of feeling, living, and communicating hidden behind or curtailed by technological representation, which unfold into sensitive and often somber narratives.